pouchdb/pouchdb/docs/adapters.md

 [PouchDB Server](https://github.com/pouchdb/pouchdb-server) is a standalone REST server that implements the CouchDB API, while using a LevelDB-based PouchDB under the hood.
 It also supports an `--in-memory` mode and any [LevelDOWN][] adapter, which you may find handy.

-PouchDB Server passes the PouchDB test suite at 100%, but be aware that it is not as full-featured or battle-tested as CouchDB.
+PouchDB Server is not currently maintained, so it is not currently supported or tested against in this repository.

 #### PouchDB Express

 The underlying module for PouchDB Server, [Express PouchDB](https://github.com/pouchdb/express-pouchdb) is an Express submodule that mimics most of the CouchDB API within your Express application.

+Like PouchDB Server above, this module is not currently maintained, so it is not currently supported or tested against in this repository.

 {% include anchor.html title="More resources" hash="more_resources"%}